California Adaptation Planning Guide (APG)

 2026 Adaptation Planning Guide Update

-The public comment draft of the 2026 APG will be found on this page.
+We invite you to provide comments during the partner review period this summer, July 13 – August 27, 2026.
+The public comment draft of the 2026 APG will be available on this page.

-Comments received on the 2026 APG Update Public Draft will provide Cal OES and State partners with information for considering revisions to the Public Draft for preparation of the Final 2026 APG Update.
+Comments received on the 2026 APG Update Public Draft will help Cal OES and State partners consider revisions in preparation of the Final 2026 APG Update.

 Public Workshops

-To fulfill the public participation requirements of SB 246 and ensure the plan reflects the perspectives of communities across the state, Cal OES will be facilitating three regional public workshops from July through August 2026 during the plan’s public comment period.
+To meet the public participation requirements of SB 246 and reflect input from communities across the state, Cal OES will host three regional public workshops from July through August 2026 during the public comment period.

-Feedback gathered through the workshops and broader public comment process will be shared with agency partners in Fall 2026 and incorporated into the Final 2026 APG, slated for release in November 2026.
+Feedback collected through the workshops and public comment process will be shared with agency partners in Fall 2026 and incorporated into the Final 2026 APG, scheduled for release in November 2026.

-More information about the public workshops (including dates and locations) will be posted on this webpage soon.
+Dates and locations will be posted on this webpage soon.

 Help shape the 2026 California Adaptation Planning Guide